-• All microbiological water quality monitoring requirements for raw water samples were being met.
+All microbiological water quality monitoring requirements for distribution samples were being met.

 The owner of a large municipal residential drinking water system shall ensure that if the system serves a population of 100,000 or less, at least 8 distribution samples plus one for every thousand people served by the system are taken every month.
 At least one of the samples must be taken each week.
 These samples are required to be tested for E.Coli. and total coliform; and at least 25 percent of the samples are required to be tested for general bacteria populations expressed as colony counts on a heterotrophic plate count.
 A review of the data provided by the OA indicates that the OA is routinely collecting three distribution samples each week in order to comply with the regulatory requirement.
-Each of those samples were tested for E.Coli., total coliform, and approximately half of the samples were tested for general bacteria populations on a heterotrophic plate count.
+Each of those samples were tested for E.Coli., total coliform, and approximately half of the samples were tested for general bacteria populations expressed as colony counts on a heterotrophic plate count.

-- All microbiological water quality monitoring requirements for distribution samples were being met. - All microbiological water quality monitoring requirements for treated samples were being met.
+· All microbiological water quality monitoring requirements for treated samples were being met.